 You Are Not Practicing Self-discipline.

 Self-discipline is one of the most powerful personal leadership skill that will help you take control of your life.
 Without self-discipline, we often waste time, procrastinate, and fail to follow through with set goals or priorities.
-This only makes us feel overwhelmed, guilty, and totally unbalanced.
+This only makes us feel overwhelmed, guilty, and in some cases depressed.

-Bring in more balance into your life by reducing distractions, getting clear on your priorities, and setting better personal boundaries and staying focused.
+Bring in more harmony into your life by reducing distractions, getting clear on your priorities, and setting better personal boundaries and staying focused.

 You Are Not Investing in The Right People.

 Social support is both a physical and emotional investment in people that we love, care and value and who in turn values our friendship.
-Research shows that people without such positive support of family, spouse, friends, co-workers or mentors tend to feel more helpless and overwhelmed.
+Research shows that people without such positive support of family, spouse, friends, co-workers, coaches or mentors tend to feel more helpless and overwhelmed.

 Are there people in your life you can turn to when life feels overwhelming and you need to talk to someone?